 - If the seller pulls out of the sale after this stage, he must refund your money and pay you the same amount again, as a penalty.

 - The estate agency fee is due to be paid when the compromesso has been signed.
-The estate agent fee is usually around 3% of the purchase price + VAT.

 - It is a good idea to open an Italian bank account at this stage, in preparation for the final act.
 We will help you with this.